-- All students enrolled in Algebra 1, Algebra 2, and Biology will be tested - The testing period for the Fall EOC is between 11/25/19 and 12/20/19 - Specific Myron B. Thompson Academy testing dates will be posted in the testing course in Canvas - The testing period for the Spring EOC is between 4/27/20 and 5/28/20 - Specific Myron B. Thompson Academy testing dates will be posted in the testing course in Canvas - Students will have one (1) opportunity to demonstrate proficiency - For more information, please visit http://alohahsap.org/EOC/students/ (Links to an external site.)Links to an external site.
+- All students enrolled in Math 8, Algebra 1, Algebra 2, and Biology will be tested - Students in grade 8 must score a 300 or higher on the Algebra 1 EOC exam to be considered for promotion to Geometry in grade 9 - The testing period for the Fall EOC is between 11/22/21 and 12/17/21 - Fall EOC (Biology S1 Only) - Specific Myron B. Thompson Academy testing dates will be posted in the testing course in Canyas - The testing period for the Spring EOC is between 4/25/22 and 5/26/22 - o Spring EOC (Math 8, Algebra 1 & 2, and Biology S2) - Specific Myron B. Thompson Academy testing dates will be posted in the testing course in Canvas - Students will have one (1) opportunity to demonstrate proficiency - For more information, please visit: EOC Testing FAQ